Dhruviradadiya06/Blinkit/README.md

 In today's data-driven world, businesses thrive when decisions are powered by analytics, not assumptions.
 That's exactly what I aimed for transforming Blinkit's raw data into actionable insights using Power BI.

-The Objective?
+The Objective? :
   To analyze Blinkit's sales performance, customer satisfaction, and inventory distribution - and uncover patterns that could drive smarter business strategies.

 Core KPIs Tracked:
-  Total Sales
+  Total Sales,
-  Average Sales Per Order
+  Average Sales Per Order,
-  Number of Items Sold
+  Number of Items Sold,
-  Customer Ratings
+  Customer Ratings,

 Key Insights Uncovered:
   High-fat content items drive more sales but score lower in customer ratings.